Fedrosauro/Expenses_Tracker/README.md

 > Use `npm install express` if an error arises for the *express* module.
 Even tough it should not be necessary since it's already present in the *package.json* file

-> To generate users/expenses I've created a python script in which I use **PyMongo** to interact with MongoDB database from Python
+> To generate users/expenses I've created a python script in which I use **PyMongo** to interact with MongoDB database from Python.
+Keep in mind that useful data is already present in this repo

 Web Application Preview (3rd image is from phone point of view):